 But forking out ten grand to rent a billboard that will not even affect the Denver front office’s decisions?
 These guys might as well go out and buy some Enron stock.

 Instead, I’ve got a few suggestions for this crew of eight passionate football fans:

 Five Suggestions for Eight Crazy Fans of the Denver Broncos

 2) Start a website – buy a domain for ten bucks and save yourselves $9,990

 3) Keep your money for a future Super Bowl and hold hope that John Elway can once again be your savior

-4) If you simply must spend your cash now: Instead of buying a billboard sign, why not find other ways to support Tim Tebow or Brady Quinn by donating some or all of that money to that player’s favorite charity?
+4) If you simply must spend your cash now: Instead of buying a billboard sign, why not find other ways to support Tim Tebow or Brady Quinn?
+Donate some or all of that money to that player’s favorite charity.